jessoy/ft1-dating-app/README.md

 # FIND SPARKS DATING APP

 A live dating app with front-end, back-end and SQL database.

+Features include:
+- login,
+- registration,
-Includes login, registration, bespoke matching and sorting algorithm, messaging functionality, selfie storage and security features.
+- bespoke matching and sorting algorithm,
+- messaging functionality,
+- selfie storage.

+The security features include
+- prevention of SQL injection,
-The security features included prevent SQL injection, utilise salted and hashed passwords and support multi-device login with a token based system as middleware.
+- salted and hashed passwords
+- supports multi-device login with a token based system as middleware